indika/blog/_posts/2013-10-25-cooking-with-chef.md

 # Ruby
 You will need Ruby.
 Chef is written in Ruby.
+RVM is a means to manage different versions of Ruby.

-Use RVM to manage different versions of Ruby.
+RVM has been criticed for achieving too much, and that RBEnv is more focussed.

-Have some faith and get a stable version of ruby:
+RVM works for me for now.
+Have some faith give curl root priviledges:

 {% highlight bash %}